Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Experimental evaluation

 \subsection{Resolving run-time conflicts}

-Perturbations affecting the system during action selection can lead to conflicts with the initial offline plan.
-This is the case in the manipulation task in Fig.~\ref{fig:gazebo} after picking the object and moving in front of the table, and then sensing that the place location is not free. \begin{example} \textit{ The situation just described can be represented schematically by considering the priors and the logical states of the quantities of interest (see tab.~\ref{tab:States} for notation).
-For completing the task, the robot should hold the object, be at the desired place location, and then have the object placed \eqref{eq:priors}.
-On the other hand, there is a mismatch between the current logical belief about the state $l_p$ and the desired $\bm C_p$ \eqref{eq:logicalStates}.}
+Unexpected events affecting the system during action selection can lead to conflicts with the initial offline plan.
+This is the case in one execution of the mobile manipulation task as in Fig.~\ref{fig:panda_conflicts} where after picking the object and moving in front of the table, the robot senses that the place location is not free.
+In this situation, a conflict with the offline plan arises, {where there is a preference for two mutually exclusive states, namely holding the red cube but also having the gripper free in order to empty the place location.
+We describe this situation more formally in Example~\ref{ex:conflict}, and we then explain how such a conflict is resolved.} \begin{example} \textit{ For solving the situation in Fig.~\ref{fig:panda_conflicts} using the BT in Fig.~\ref{fig:bt_experimets}, the robot should 1) hold the object, 2) be at the desired place location, and 3) have the object placed.
+The preferences are planned offline and the BT populates the relative priors with a unitary preference at runtime (eq.~\eqref{eq:priors}).
+At this point of the execution, there is a mismatch between the current logical belief about the state ${l^{(place)}}$ and the desired {one, in fact ${\bm C^{(place)}}$ differs from ${l^{(place)}}$ (eq.~\eqref{eq:logicalStates}) because the object is not placed at the desired location.}}

-The only remaining state to be reached is the last state, so the action selected by active inference is \texttt{Place(obj,loc)}.
-The missing precondition on the place location to be free is then added to the prior $\bm C_f$.
-According to Algorithm~\ref{alg:idea}, active inference is ran again.
-This lead to the next action which can minimise free-energy, that is \texttt{Push}.
-Again, the missing precondition \texttt{!isHolding} is pushed in the current prior with higher priority.
+{The selected action with active inference in this situation is \texttt{place(obj,loc)}.
+The missing precondition on the place location to be free is added to the prior (see ${\bm C^{(free)}}$ in eq.~\eqref{eq:prior_conflicts}) and the action selection is performed again.
+The only action that can minimize free-energy further is now \texttt{push}}.
+Then, the missing precondition for this action (i.e. \texttt{!isHolding}) is added in the current prior with higher priority {in ${\bm C^{(hold)}}$} (line 24 in Algorithm~\ref{alg:idea}).